NetApp/netapp-astra-toolkits/docs/toolkit/copy/README.md

 ## Protections

 The `copy protections` command allows you to copy all protection policies from a source app to a destination app.
+This can be useful when cloning an application, as by default these resources are not currently copied.
 The command usage is:

 ```text
 actoolkit copy protections <sourceAppID> <destinationAppID>